FIZ Karlsruhe – Leibniz‐Institut für Informationsinfrastruktur GmbH

 FIZ Karlsruhe considers good and responsible corporate governance that is oriented towards value generation on the long term and complies with national and international standards an essential part of its self‐image and a key factor for its corporate success as well as its scientific achievements.

-In line with the objectives of the “Joint Initiative for Research and Innovation” (Pakt für Forschung und Innovation ‐ www.pakt-fuer-forschung.de) FIZ Karlsruhe is actively committed to equal opportunity and encourages the promotion of women to executive positions.
+In line with the objectives of the “Joint Initiative for Research and Innovation” (Pakt für Forschung und Innovation) FIZ Karlsruhe is actively committed to equal opportunity and encourages the promotion of women to executive positions.
 The number of women in executive positions at FIZ Karlsruhe is already above average.
-As per December 31, 2019, 75 % of the Vice Presidents and 41 % of the Heads of Units and Departments were women.
+As per December 31, 2020, 60 % of the Vice Presidents and 43 % of the Heads of Units and Departments were women.
+In July 2020, the Supervisory Board of FIZ Karlsruhe set the target quotas for the year 2025 in order to continue the equal opportunity standards.

 The implementation of the German disability discrimination acts (“Behindertengleichstellungsgesetze des Bundes und des Landes Baden‐Württemberg“ – BGG and L‐BGG) is a continuous objective.
 They are observed and implemented in all core activities and both on an institutional and an organizational level.
 FIZ Karlsruhe’s employment policy also considers a reasonable percentage of employees with a handicap and complies with the German Social Security Code IX (SGB IX).
-As per December 31, 2019, the percentage of persons with a handicap amounted to about 5 % of the total number of employees.
+As per December 31, 2020, the percentage of persons with a handicap amounted to about 5 % of the total number of employees.
 The BITV 2.0 guidelines (according to L‐BGG, art.
-10) were implemented in the redesign of the FIZ Karlsruhe website.
+10) are implemented in the website of FIZ Karlsruhe.

 Collaboration of Management and Supervisory Board (PCGC; art.
 3.1.3)